-- Satisfy the certificate requirements as published in the applicable NPC catalog prior to the date of graduation at which the certificate is to be awarded; - 2.
-File an Application for Graduation by February 24, 2015 with the Records and Registration Office during the academic year in which the student expects to graduate.
-A student who is late in filing an Application for Graduation may still be allowed to graduate, but will not be allowed to participate in commencement.
-Late applicants may participate in commencement the following year.
-Students who anticipate completing their degree requirements during the fall semester may apply for graduation by October 3, 2014, and have their degree posted on their transcript at the end of the fall semester.
-If a student completes requirements for a degree during the summer, he or she must apply for fall graduation; - Have a declared certificate plan on file, prior to February 24, 2015 for the spring semester, or by October 3, 2014 for the fall semester, in the Records and Registration Office.
-All petitions for certificate requirement waivers must be submitted and approved
+- Satisfy the certificate requirements as published in the applicable NPC catalog prior to the date of graduation at which the certificate is to be awarded.
+All petitions for degree requirement waivers must be submitted and approved prior to the Application for Graduation deadline listed below. - 2.
+File an Application for Graduation by February 23, 2016 with the Records and Registration Office during the academic year in which the student expects to graduate.
+A student who is late in filing an Application for Graduation may participate in commencement the following year.
+Students who anticipate completing their degree requirements during the fall semester may apply for graduation by October 2, 2015, and have their degree posted on their transcript at the end of the fall semester.
+If a student completes requirements for a degree during the summer, he or she must apply for fall graduation; - 3.
+Have a minimum of 12 semester credits in residence at NPC that apply toward the certificate being pursued and meet the requirements for the applicable NPC Catalog (see "Applicable Catalog" page 50 for additional details).
+Credits obtained by assessment may not be used toward the residency requirement; and - 4.
+Remove any indebtedness to the college prior to Application for Graduation deadline stated above.